cusspvz/set-asap/README.md

 - `setTimeout`
 - `setInterval`

-### Why did you bring this up?
+### Why did you brought this up?

-**Javascript** doesn't always have great performance on all engines, thats a fact, specially on browsers where they have to update the UI on the same JS process.
+**Javascript** doesn't always have great performance on all engines, thats a fact.
+(V8 Rockkkssss, hell yeah)
+Specially on browsers, since they have to share the same JS process with the DOM rendering/draw.

 Besides, **Javascript** is meant to be non-blocking IO driven but if you fill up the next tick stack it will act as IO blocking.